eygraber/trie-kmp/README.md

 The library offers two primary implementations:

- - CompactTrie: A memory-efficient Trie that compresses non-branching paths.
+ - `CompactTrie`: A memory-efficient Trie that compresses non-branching paths.
- - MapTrie: A classic, standard Trie.
+ - `MapTrie`: A classic, standard Trie.

 This allows developers to choose the optimal data structure for their specific use case, whether it's for autocomplete systems, spell checkers, IP routing tables, or any other prefix-based application.